-The management outcome is to maintain the earthwork and built structural remains of the barn in a stable and visible condition.
+The management outcome is to maintain the remains of the farmstead in a stable and visible condition.

 Management Actions

 Scrub growth is damaging to the long term survival of earthwork and built structural remains through the disruptive activity of root development.
 Trees can pose a threat through wind throw or falling limbs.